 Go away, she waves lazily at the large bird, but it comes closer, black eye unblinking, huge beak menacing.
 Closer.
 Closer… With a burst of energy she pushes away from the security of the warm car, threading water.

 The sun isn’t shining anymore and the slate grey sea is chilly, moving, swirling around her, icy cold droplets spraying her face, hurting like thousands of tiny needles.
 Panicked she looks above, only to see a huge helicopter sweeping in with a stretcher suspended under it.
-The rotor blades turn round and round in slow-motion.
-Chop… chop… chop… Pushing the wind down against the grey surface of the Ocean and making her struggle frantically to keep her head over the water.
-A man in a wetsuit is crouching in the doorway, ready to jump and she’s dragged down with the impact of him hitting the surface.
+The whop-whop of the rotor blades in slow-motion pushes the wind down against the grey surface of the Ocean and makes her struggle frantically to keep her head over the water line.
+A man in a wetsuit is crouching in the doorway, ready to jump and when he does, she is dragged down with the impact of him hitting the surface.

 She stumbles into her room, discarding her robe.
 Yesterday’s outfit will do… She almost falls as she tries to get into her shorts all the while pulling the cotton sweater over her head, grabbing her sandals in the hallway and jamming a chewing gum into her mouth.
 No time to brush her teeth…

 She whistles for Valkyria.
 A dog is surely second best after a Crystal ball and a locating spell… Well, third best…

 Linn backs out of the driveway, throwing a concerned look at Taïga.
 ‘You look awful.’

 ‘Thanks.
 Considering my ex-boyfriend just went missing and is probably dead – partly thanks to me- I guess looking awful seems normal!’
 She stares out the window as the car speeds forward.
 She almost feels nauseous and closes her eyes.
 ‘Sorry… I didn’t mean to be so harsh.’
 She mutters, trying to focus on the road ahead.